mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 and then send the results directly to remote storage.
 It can be used to make alerting possible across multiple clusters by evaluating rules against a central query API that aggregates data from all of the clusters.

-In order to enable Ruler on DKP management cluster add the following configmap:
+In order to enable Ruler on the DKP management cluster add the following configmap:

 ```yaml
 apiVersion: v1